 Two columns referencing the layers of rock that make up the Earth’s crust and document its past.
 Their printed textiles borrow patterns from geology.

 Wire drawings used as plates to make prints now folded and compressed.

 Installation view of Tie Up, Draw Down at the Centre for Craft Creativity and Design, Asheville, NC (2017) with works by Meghan Price, Lizz Collins, Joel Baxter and Margo Wolowiec (left to right).
 Curated by Natalie Campbell and Carissa Carmen.

 A series of prints made with inked wire drawings.

 is a response to diagrams found in the book Design Data For Aeronautics and Astronautics (ed.
 Richard B. Morrison, University of Michigan, 1962).
 The project includes a series of six wire drawings and six screenprints.
 The prints depict the found diagrams perforated with constellations of pinpricks.
 The use of pins is instrumental to the process of drawing with wire.

-is a series of six weavings.
-These feature patterns created by processing images of flocking birds through the pixelation, grid system and binary logic of digital technology and jacquard weaving.
+A series of six weavings featuring patterns created by processing images of flocking birds through the pixelation, grid system and binary logic of digital jacquard weaving.